notepad-plus-plus/npp-usermanual/content/docs/upgrading.md

     - Your original installation is in `c:\PortableNpp\`
         - For these instructions, this is assumed to be where you want the upgraded copy of Notepad++ to end up.
         - These instructions will refer to this as "the Destination".
-    - You have the ComparePlus plugin, or otherwise understand how to compare contents of similar files
+    - You have the ComparePlus plugin, or otherwise understand how to compare contents of similar files.
-    - You have read and understood the [Online UserManual section on Editing Configuration Files](https://npp-user-manual.org/docs/config-files/#editing-configuration-files)
+    - You have read and understood the [Online UserManual section on Editing Configuration Files](https://npp-user-manual.org/docs/config-files/#editing-configuration-files).
     - Make sure you have recently exited Notepad++ and restarted it, without having made any configuration changes in the GUI since restarting it, as per "Editing Configuration Files".
+    - You have already backed up `c:\PortableNpp\` so that you can easily undo any accidental changes.
 2. Unzip the new portable zipfile into `c:\PortableNpp.temp\`
     - This is just being used to temporarily store the new version of Notepad++.
     - These instructions will refer to this as the "Temporary" version.